 The PCLC schools aspire to create a group of academies across sectors that have a reputation for delivering a great education for all students, and have shown since 2013, that working across sectors in different contexts is not a barrier or a burden, but an opportunity.
 Passmores Academy received a 'Good' overall rating from Ofsted in the academic year 2017/18.
 Purford Green Primary was upgraded from 'Requires Improvement' to 'Good' by Ofsted in 2015 and remained 'Good' when inspected in 2018/19.
 In 2015, Potter Street Academy was moved up two grades, which took them out of 'Special Measures'.
 Additionally, the academy was rated 'Good' for both early years provision, and the behaviour and safety of pupils, in the 2018/19 academic year Potter Street achieved 'Good' from Ofsted, the first time it has achieved this grade.
-The Downs Primary School and Nursery have not received an Ofsted visit since joining the Trust in 2018, however during there last inspection in 2016 the school was rated 'Good'.
+The Downs Primary School and Nursery received an Ofsted visit in January 2023, and unfortunately was rated as 'requires improvement.'